 Bird Flu SOS: Urgent H5N1 News & Safety

-Warning signs demanding emergency response: Sudden fever, cough, shortness of breath, conjunctivitis, or pneumonia-like symptoms after animal exposure.
-Seek medical care right away if these appear, especially if you have underlying conditions.
+Warning signs requiring emergency response: Sudden fever, cough, shortness of breath, conjunctivitis, or pneumonia after animal exposure.
+Seek care immediately; mention bird flu risk to providers.

 For more http://www.quietplease.ai